How Many Children Do I Have After My Son Died?

 I’m a firm believer in the Boy Scout motto ‘Be Prepared’.
 I sometimes think about various scenarios and wonder how I would respond.
 Now, I don’t often meet new people.
-And now, with the Covid situation, I’m not meeting anyone at all.
+And now, after losing my child, I’m a bit of a recluse.
 But if I did meet someone for the first time, I wonder how I would answer the innocuous question:

 ‘So, how many children do you have?’

-This question seems harmless enough, but for me, it’s loaded with meaning and pain.
-It’s a question I dread being asked.
-Should I include Jacob in the count with his brothers or not?
+This question seems harmless enough, but for a parent suffering from child loss, it’s loaded with meaning and pain.
+It’s a question a parent dreads being asked.
+Should I include my son in the count with his brothers or not?
 I could respond in one of three ways.

 Choice A: I could ignore the question and change the subject.
 This response may be sufficient for my listener.
 Unfortunately, the person may not be able to take a hint from my evasiveness and will ask the question again.